bodkan/admixr/README.md

 will continue to be supported.
 ADMIXTOOLS might have a smaller set of features than ADMIXTOOLS 2, but the features it provides are extremely stable.
-ADMIXTOOLS is one of the most battle-tested pieces of software in population genetics&mdash;if you're happy with the set of features it provides, there is no real reason to move away from it (and from _admixr_).
+ADMIXTOOLS is one of the most battle-tested pieces of software in population genetics&mdash;if you're happy with the set of features it provides and if you're happy with _admixr_ itself, there is no dramatic reason to move away from either of them.

 ## More information